Gallstones – Symptoms, Causes & Treatment

 For more information about gallstone-related pain, see our Biliary Colic in Sydney page.

-The standard treatment is laparoscopic gallbladder removal (cholecystectomy).
+The standard treatment is laparoscopic gallbladder removal (cholecystectomy) surgery.

 Complications of Gallstones